What is a good Personal Trainer Salary?

 In Australia, the average hourly rate for a Personal Trainer is $65/hr.
 However, for Personal Trainers that live in the city or built-up areas, it is common for the hourly rate to increase and potentially double in price.
 For instance, we have had graduates who earn approximately $130 Per hour in crowded locations!

-Let’s look at a few examples below of potential earrings as a Personal Trainer;
+Let’s look at a few examples below of potential earnings as a Personal Trainer;

 *Ten sessions per week is an achievable goal to strive for even for Trainers who have just stepped out into the industry!